 Some or all of these potential safety hazards may exist in a workplace.
 The list could go on and on.
-It's vitally important that workers and supervisors are knowledgeable to ensure that workplace hazards are identified and eliminated as soon as possible.
+It's very important workers and supervisors are knowledgeable to ensure workplace hazards are identified and eliminated as soon as possible.

 A proactive supervisor should encourage employees to report any potential hazards immediately.
-Safety should always be a company's first priority.
-Many businesses do place a high value on safety, but not all do.
+Safety should always be one of the company's core values.

 Although an employer is responsible for identifying workplace hazards, you should be proactive about your safety and be aware of your environment and potential hazards.